Lazerbeak12345/chaml/README.md

 #### declareSyntax

+Same idea as *export*, but takes 1 arg, a function that takes the entire file following the *useSyntax* call as it's only argument, returning the modified code to be ran.

+OR:

-same idea as *export* but it can only take a function as its argument.
+same idea as *export* but it can only take an object as its argument.
 See *useSyntax* for more info.
+The object is as follows:

+- *regexp* an instance of *Regexp*
+- ??

+#### Regexp